TCR2 Therapeutics Inc. (TCRR) and Surface Oncology Inc. (NASDAQ:SURF) Comparing side by side | New Business Observer

 |0.00

-TCR2 Therapeutics Inc. and Surface Oncology Inc. has shares held by institutional investors as follows: 34.5% and 71.6%.
-14.4% are TCR2 Therapeutics Inc.’s share held by insiders.
-Competitively, insiders own roughly 0.2% of Surface Oncology Inc.’s shares.
+Institutional investors owned 34.5% of TCR2 Therapeutics Inc. shares and 71.6% of Surface Oncology Inc. shares.
+14.4% are TCR2 Therapeutics Inc.’s share owned by insiders.
+Comparatively, Surface Oncology Inc. has 0.2% of it’s share owned by insiders.

 Performance